Altanshash/physics-full-repo/docs/en/problem_set_04_oscillations_and_waves_solution/task_10.md

 \end{bmatrix}
 $$

-Then the system has the form
+Then the system can be written as

 $$
 \dot{\mathbf{y}} = F(\mathbf{y})
 $$

-The RK4 update is
+The Runge–Kutta 4th order method is

 $$
 k_1 = F(\mathbf{y}_n)